About Brisbane Chorale

 Occasionally we perform outside of Brisbane.
-This has included places such as Ipswich, Toowoomba, Noosa and Kawana Waters.
+This has included places such as Ipswich, Toowoomba, Noosa, Buderim, and Kawana Waters.
 In 2008 we toured to Adelaide to perform in a collaborative concert with the Adelaide Symphony Chorus.
 They reciprocated with a tour to Brisbane the same year.
 In 2013 we undertook our largest tour yet, to Auckland, performing Elgar’s Dream of Gerontius with Auckland Choral.

-The day-to-day running of the Brisbane Chorale is carried out by an elected Management Committee, comprising President, Vice President, Secretary, Treasurer, Concert Manager, two Membership Secretaries and two Ordinary Members.
+The day-to-day running of Brisbane Chorale is carried out by an elected Management Committee, comprising President, Vice President, Secretary, Treasurer, Concert Manager, two Membership Secretaries and two Ordinary Members.
 Other non-elected members may be co-opted by the elected committee as required.
 All positions are voluntary.

 Our music team

 Meet the people who work tirelessly together to keep our music going…

 Known for sensitive, authoritative musical interpretations and inspirational conducting, Emily Cox is one of Australia’s leading choral musicians, exploring diverse and challenging repertoire in her varied roles as conductor and chorusmaster.
 Specialising in the performance of the choral/symphonic repertoire and virtuosic chamber choral repertoire, she has been Music Director of Brisbane Chorale since 2003, and is founding Music Director of the acclaimed Canticum Chamber Choir.